Flashpoint-Artists-Initiative/scanner/readme.md

 ##Assumptions
 This application makes several assumptions about the nature and structure of the data being scanned.
 Please see `init.sql` to get an idea of the expected structure. _You will almost certainly have to make changes to the structure of the table_.

-At the bare minimum, your `ticket` table should have the following columns:
+At the bare minimum, your `tbl_ticket` table should have the following columns:

 * `firstname`, ticket holder's first name
 * `barcode`, the column containing ticket barcodes that will be scanned from the physical ticket.